Children’s knowledge about food and eating can significantly impact their health.

 Researchers analyzed children’s responses and found that children often categorized items as healthy or unhealthy based on the food group.

 For example, desserts and snack foods were considered unhealthy because they were “high in sugar”.

 Fruits and vegetables were considered healthy because they were “fresh” or “nutritious”.
 In addition, many believed meat and dairy were unhealthy because they were “fattening” and “greasy”.

 It also showed that descriptions of foods they liked were not related to healthy values of the foods (e.g., “dessert is something that tastes good”).

 Children often focused on specific tastes (e.g., sour, sweet, salty) when talking about their favorite food and unhealthy food.

-Finally, family and home experiences with food seemed to shape their positive attitude to certain type of foods.
+Finally, family and home experiences with food seemed to shape their positive attitude to a certain type of foods.
 For example, some children liked to eat foods from family gardens, such as corn, cucumbers, and potatoes.

 The result suggests that children tend to use simplified strategies to decide health value based on major food groups.

-Food education can improve this by adding visual media materials to teach children distinguish food sub-categories, e.g., whole corn, canned corn, and breakfast cereal.
+Food education can improve this by adding visual media materials to teach children to distinguish food sub-categories, e.g., whole corn, canned corn, and breakfast cereal.